-This mandatory schedule has been approved by the Judicial Conference of the United States and the Archivist of the United States.
+This schedule has been approved by the Judicial Conference of the United States and the Archivist of the United States and is mandatory.
 It applies to existing records of these courts, councils, and conferences, except the personal files of judges.
-The Archivist of the United States retains the authority, as part of the National Archives and Records Administration (NARA), to accession any records having historical or other value upon the expiration of the retention period specified in this schedule.
+The Archivist of the United States retains the authority to accession, as part of the National Archives and Records Administration (NARA), any records having historical or other value upon the expiration of the retention period specified in this schedule.
 See: 44 U.S.C. chapter 21.
 Selection criteria for historical preservation will be developed and revised by NARA in consultation with court officials and other historical and academic parties.

-To the extent that the retention period specified in this schedule may vary from any statutory provision, the longer period of retention, whether in the statute or schedule, applies.
+To the extent that the retention period specified in this schedule may vary from any statutory provision, the longer period of retention, whether in the statute or in the schedule, applies.
 Records of historical value are designated "Permanent" in this schedule.
+Court officials should also consult the General Records Schedule (GRS) issued by NARA for the appropriate retention periods for general/other non-case file administrative records that are not addressed in the following schedule.

-The judiciary retains legal custody of records physically transferred to the Federal Records Centers (FRC) for the storage and retrieval of records until final disposition, destruction, or accession to NARA.
+The Federal Records Centers (FRC) are facilities operated by NARA for the storage and servicing of records of federal agencies pending their disposal or permanent transfer to NARA.
+Court records stored in FRCs remain in the legal custody of the judiciary.
 Once court records are transferred to NARA, they are in the Archivist's legal custody.
+Temporary records with a disposition of five years or less should be stored at the courthouse.